yevh/ye_payloads/SQL injection/README.md

 UniOn selEct [number of columns] [comment]
 ```

-Example: Assume that there are 2 columns and column 2 can be used to display data on screen.
+Example: Assume that there are two columns and the second column can be used to display data from db.
 ```
 Seleting database version:
 UniOn selEct 1,version() /*